uppedtrout/Better-config/README.md

 Where bowls of clay are heaped upon the alter
 Where bowls of dust are the food
 Of residents clothed only in wings
-To ABSU ISHTAR set forth.Downloaded from www.holybooks.com Where sleeps the dread CUTHALU
+To ABSU ISHTAR set forth.
+Where sleeps the dread CUTHALU
 ISHTAR set forth.
 The Watcher